rhyek/nestjs-practical-example/article/article-1.md

 This first article will talk about [NestJS](https://nestjs.com/) which I think is currently the best choice for an enterprise-ready back-end framework due reasons including a well-defined and documented assortment of features and best-practices for implementing tried-and-true software design patterns as solutions to common tasks and problems.
 NestJS uses [Express.js](https://expressjs.com/) under the hood by default, so it's foundation is pretty solid.

 We will build a simple back-end for a TODO app and by the end of this article we will have seen what a typical project structure that enables/empowers TDD looks like while discussing concepts such as **Dependency Inversion**, **Layered Architecture**, and **Repository and Unit Of Work** along with some code samples.
-I will try to provide some insight into specific approaches I take wherever it feels most useful.
+I will try to share some insight into specific approaches I take wherever it feels most useful.

 While in this article we'll see examples of **Unit Tests**, **Test-Driven Development** and primarily **Integration Tests** with **Docker** will be the primary focus of the shorter part 2 of this series.
-Hopefully, this article will provide an adequate background to properly dive into TDD later on.
+Hopefully, this article will provide an adequate background and a good foundation to properly dive into TDD later on.

 The complete source code is available at https://github.com/rhyek/nestjs-practical-example.